Increase email security with MTA-STS and TLS reporting

 - Servers that don't support MTA-STS continue to send messages to your domain over SMTP connections as they normally do.
 These SMTP connections might not be encrypted.

-In enforced mode, you continue to receive the daily reports from external servers.
+In enforce mode, you continue to receive the daily reports from external servers.

 Create a policy file

-The policy file is a plain text file that contains key and value pairs, one pair per line.
-The maximum policy file size is 64 KB.
+The policy file is a plain text file that has key and value pairs.
+Each pair must be on its own line in the text file, as shown in the example below.
+The policy text file size can be up to 64 KB.

 Policy filename: The filename for the text file must be mta-sts.txt

 Updating policy files: Update the policy file every time you add or change mail servers, or change the domain.

 Policy file format: The version field must be in the first line of the policy.
 The other fields can be in any order.
 Here's an example policy file:

 Policy file contents: The policy must include all of these key and value pairs.
 To get a policy that is customized for your domain, follow the steps in Check MTA-STS status and get suggested configurations.